ros-industrial/ros2_i_training/workshop/source/_source/basics/ROS2-Simple-Publisher-Subscriber.md

 from std_msgs.msg import String
 ```

-`rclpy` is the *ROS2 Client Library* that provides the API for invoking ROS2 through Python.
+`rclpy` is the *ROS 2 Client Library* that provides the API for invoking ROS 2 through Python.
 `Node` is the main class which will be inherited here to instantiate our own node.
 `std_msgs.msg` is the library for standard messages that includes the `String` message type which we use in this node.
 This has to be declared as a dependency in `package.xml`, which we do next.